By Cheryl Nagowski, senior director, Federal Markets D2 Consulting

 Merck’s recent announcement that its infliximab biosimilar, Renflexis, was awarded a U.S. Department of Veterans Affairs (VA) national contract has sparked curiosity about the potential influence this might have on biosimilar adoption and formulary preference in the rest of the market.
 Renflexis was determined to be the lowest-priced infliximab proposed under a competitive solicitation and, as such, was awarded preferred use as the only infliximab option listed on the VA National Formulary (VANF).
 It is important to note that while infliximab is the preferred agent for new starts, the VA is not forcing conversion of patients already on therapy without provider approval.
 The VA will also continue to cover other infliximab products after appropriate approvals are obtained.

 In order to understand the importance of this recent development, it’s necessary to understand how the VA formulary is constructed and how coverage decisions are made.
 Similar to most commercial payers, the VA Pharmacy Benefits Management (PBM) will conduct a clinical review of the product to determine if it should be made available to their beneficiaries.
 In the VA, prescription copay is defined by regulation and is not tied to formulary status.
 The prescription co-pay structure of the VANF consists of preferred generic, generic, and brand.
-A biosimilar selected for preferred use may be subject to the formulary’s branded copay, or the preferred generic copay when an approved contracting strategy is in place.
+A biosimilar selected for preferred use may be subject to the VA prescription branded copay, or the preferred generic copay when an approved contracting strategy is in place as per 38 CFR Part 17.

 Though many manufacturers strive to be placed on the VA formulary, it is also important for many specialty drugs that there is appropriate clinical guidance for prescribing, known in the VA as a “criteria for use” (CFU).
 The CFU, which is established by the VA’s PBM, lays out the pathways for utilization.
 The VA PBM independently establishes CFU’s when there is a need to guide safe and effective use of a product.
 For example, the CFU for a specialty product will sometimes specify which specialists are permitted to prescribe that therapy.
 In addition, there can be anywhere from one to two or as many as five to seven criteria in a drug’s CFU.